astronomer/astro-docs/enterprise/next/04_deploy/01_manage-workspaces.md

 1. Create new Airflow Deployments
 2. Manage user access to the Workspace
-3. Generate tokens for CI/CD systems via service accounts.
+3. Generate tokens for CI/CD systems via service accounts
 4. Rename your Workspace

 Since all of our app activity is routed through a GraphQL API, you're free to create Deployments, switch Workspaces, and add users via our [CLI](/docs/enterprise/stable/develop/cli-quickstart/) if you prefer staying in your terminal.